MsVron/showerlog/NEON_SETUP_GUIDE.md

 # Neon PostgreSQL Database Setup Guide

 ## Overview
-This guide will walk you through setting up a free PostgreSQL database with Neon for your Next.js showerthoughts application.
+This guide will walk you through setting up a free PostgreSQL database with Neon for your Next.js ShowerLog application.
 Neon is a serverless PostgreSQL platform that's perfect for modern web applications.

 ## Why Neon?
 - **Free tier**: Great for development and small applications